sutanu70/Segmentation/README.md

 ```

 ### Training
-Training using weak annotations is similar to exploting [https://github.com/martinkersner/train-DeepLab#training-with-all-classes](strong annotations).
+Training using weak annotations is similar to exploiting [strong annotations](https://github.com/martinkersner/train-DeepLab#training-with-all-classes).
 The only difference is the name of script which should be run.

 ```bash
 ./run_pascal_weak.sh
 ```

-[https://github.com/martinkersner/train-DeepLab#plotting-training-information](Plotting) is also same as for strong annotations.
+[Plotting](https://github.com/martinkersner/train-DeepLab#plotting-training-information) is also same as for strong annotations.

 #### Evaluation
 5000 weak annotations and 200 strong annotations

 |                       | phase 1 (6,000 iter., no CRF) | phase 2 (8,000 iter., no CRF) |
 |-----------------------|--------------------------------|--------------------------------|
 | pixel accuracy        |                         0.8688 |                         0.8671 |